-Rockford Fosgate has apparently put some good engineering design though into the connection “plate”, a square assembly on the left hand side of the enclosure (it’s on the left sand side when you’re facing the front of the speaker).
+Rockford Fosgate has apparently put some good engineering design though into the connection “plate”, a square assembly on the left-hand side of the enclosure (it’s on the left-hand side when you’re facing the front of the speaker).

 That’s a huge advantage as with most similar products you have to disconnect each wire individually every time you remove it.

 That’s fantastic for those individual instances in which you’re running out of cargo space and need to remove it temporarily.
 Or maybe you’ll be out of town for a few days and don’t want to leave it inside for thieves to steal it while your vehicle is at airport parking.
 I can think of many more examples of why this is a great feature to have, especially for leased vehicle owners who know they’ll have to take it out one day.

 Connecting audio sources

 The P300-12 can connect to both speaker level or aftermarket stereo system using the supplied harness which provides RCA jacks to connect.
 However, for speaker-level inputs, you’ll need to cut the harness and attach the wiring with crimp connectors or some similar method.

 That’s one thing I don’t like – I would have preferred a slightly simpler option like having the speaker-level inputs wired next to the RCA jacks to allow the buyer to connect to them.